puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 [events]: ./events.html
 [curl]: ../curl.html

 > **Note:** The v4 API is experimental and may change without notice.
-For stability, it is recommended that you use the v3 API instead.
+For stability, we recommend that you use the v3 API instead.

 ## Routes